fluid-project/fluid-publish/README.md

                 <code>cleanCmd</code>
             </td>
             <td>
-                The CLI to execute which cleans up any temporary changes.
+                The CLI to execute which cleans up any temporary changes made while publishing.
                 <ul>
                     <li>
                         <code>${file}</code> will be substituted with the name of the file to be cleaned.